MetaCommunity/dobelle-app/README.md

         * Note that the Common Lisp implementation may provide -- in effect -- a _toolchain_, in some ways comparable to a C or C++ compiler toolchain.
-In a simple manner of analogy, reader provided in a Common Lisp implementation may be compared to a C preprocessor.
-The implementation compiler -- for implementations compiling to machine bytecode -- may be compared to a C assembler, in some regards.
-The Common Lisp implementation may also provide some features, in a manner fairly analogous to _build-time linker_ tools in a conventional C toolchain -- although this distinction might seem, in effect, blurred for any typically _interactive_ applications of Common Lisp implementations.
-The implementation may furthermore provide -- typically, in an internal manner, although usually providing some manner of an implementation-specific functional API -- some integration with host _runtime linking_, as _vis a vis_ `ld` on ELF systems, or similar, on COFF systems.
+In a simple manner of analogy, the _reader_ provided in a Common Lisp implementation may be compared to a C _preprocessor_.
+The implementation _compiler_ -- for implementations compiling to machine _bytecode_ -- may be compared to a C _assembler_, in some regards.
+The Common Lisp implementation may also provide some features, in a manner fairly analogous to a _build-time linker_ in a conventional C toolchain -- although this distinction might seem, in effect, blurred for any typically _interactive_ applications of Common Lisp implementations.
+The implementation may furthermore provide -- typically, in an internal manner, although usually providing some manner of an implementation-specific functional API -- some integration with host _runtime linking_, as _vis a vis_ `ld` and `dlsym` on ELF systems, or similar, on COFF systems.

           It may be said that C, C++, and furthermore Objective-C represents -- in each -- a more rigorous manner of programming